-Raising the early-retirement age would not improve Social Security's financial position much because early-retirement benefits are already reduced to the actuarial equivalent payments.
-However, if the NRA were raised, but not the early-retirement age, the effects on benefit adequacy of greater benefit reductions at the earliest retirement ages become an important factor.
+Raising the ERA does not improve Social Security's financial position much because early retirement benefits are already reduced to the actuarial equivalent payments.
+However, if the FRA were raised, but not the ERA, the effects on benefit adequacy of greater benefit reductions at the earliest retirement ages become an important factor.